 Which used 2003 Volkswagen Passats are available in my area?

 Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2003 Volkswagen Passat for sale near.
+There are currently 1 used and CPO 2003 Passats listed for sale in your area, with list prices as low as $6,991 and mileage as low as 71199 miles.
 Simply research the type of car you're interested in and then select a used car from our massive database to find cheap prew-owned vehicles for sale near you.
 Once you have identified a used vehicle you're interested in, check the AutoCheck vehicle history reports, read dealer reviews, and find out what other owners paid for the Used 2003 Volkswagen Passat.

 Can't find a used 2003 Volkswagen Passats you want in your area?
 Consider a broader search.

-Find a used certified pre-owned Volkswagen Passat for sale - 12 great deals out of 21 listings starting at $13,178.
+Find a used certified pre-owned Volkswagen Passat for sale.

 Should I lease or buy a 2003 Volkswagen Passat?